nx-worker/nxworker-workspace/docs/CHECKS_API_MIGRATION.md

 - [x] Document stable check names
 - [ ] Update branch protection rules to use new check names
 - [ ] Verify check-runs appear in PRs (requires live workflow run)
-- [ ] Optional: Keep `post-status-check` for backward compatibility

-## Backward Compatibility

-The old `post-status-check` action remains in the repository for now.
-Both actions can coexist:

-- `post-check-run`: Uses Checks API (recommended)
+- [x] Remove `post-status-check` once the Checks API rollout is stable
-- `post-status-check`: Uses Statuses API (legacy)

-Currently, both `checks: write` and `statuses: write` permissions are set in workflows for a smooth transition period.
+## Legacy Cleanup

+The legacy `post-status-check` action has been removed from the repository.
+The CI workflow now relies exclusively on the Checks API and only requests `checks: write` permissions.

 ## Differences from Statuses API